isomerpages/mci-pac/pages/faq.md

 ##### Q2: I have received my PAC.
 Why am I not receiving government press releases or media invitations?

-Upon receiving your PAC, please email the MCI Duty Officer at MCI_Duty_Officer@mci.gov.sg to be included into the mailing list to receive government press releases and media invitations.
+As soon as you have been accredited, you are required to email a request to our MCI Duty Officer at MCI_Duty_Officer@mci.gov.sg, to be included in the mailing list.

 ##### Q3: I am an accredited media personnel in Singapore.
 I plan to undertake freelance news reporting for other media organisations.
 Do I need to apply for another PAC?